rake html to create html files. The files are

 There are seven directories under gtk4_tutorial

 directory.
-They are gfm
+They are gfm, docs,

-.
+test and lib.
 Three directories

-and latex
+gfm, docs and latex are the

 destination directories for GFM, html and latex files respectively.
 It